DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Cons

-The free sound effects have decent quality.
-They’re not the worst on the market, but they’re not top-of-the-line.
-It’s the best bang for your buck.
-Free.
+The free sound effects are decent quality.
+They’re not the worst on the market but are not top-of-the-line.
+It’s the best bang for your buck—free.

 The website can use an update.
 Elements of the simple layout make sense, but it’s dated compared to some of the most minor, current websites.

-Zapsplat is a royalty-free, professionally recorded sound effect library offering a selection from indie sound effect creators and designers.
+Zapsplat is a royalty-free, professionally recorded sound effects library offering a selection from indie sound effects creators and designers.

-Their extensive library provides in-depth information surrounding the effects, like software and plugin reviews and interviews with sound designers and field recordists.
+Their extensive library provides in-depth information about the effects, such as software and plugin reviews and interviews with sound designers and field recordists.

 The Pros

-The sounds are free-free-free!
+The sounds are free!
 If you’re trying to avoid monetary transactions, you’re solid with Zapsplat.

-Compared to the previous mentions, the selection of indie effects made by sounds designers and creators on Zapsplat is an excellent standard.
+Compared to the previous mentions, the selection of indie effects made by sound designers and creators on Zapsplat is an excellent standard.

-The best takeaway is the large selection of sound effects, totaling out somewhere around 650 different options—no need to sacrifice a specific effect due to a limited variety.
+The best takeaway is the free selection of sound effects, totaling around 650 options.

 The Cons